Monday, October 31, 2005

 In the footsteps of Paddington Bear

-Every morning I pass through Paddington Station on my way to the office.
-The station's name recalls childhood memories of my favourite Michael Bond books chronicling the life and adventures of Paddington Bear.
+For five years, I passed through Paddington Station while commuting to and from work in London.
+The station's name recalled childhood memories of my favourite Michael Bond books chronicling the life and adventures of Paddington Bear.
 He was so named after being found huddled in a corner of Paddington Station, fresh off the boat from Lima, Peru.
-Garry and I can claim to have retraced the steps of London's most famous bear after spending two days in Lima while en route to the UK.

 We flew into Lima mid-evening on 27 October after departing Toronto and transiting via Miami earlier in the day.
 With a solid night's sleep under our belt, we spent our first day in South America exploring Lima's old colonial district on foot.
 It’s an area full of colourful plazas and ornate churches.

-The Catedral de Lima was particularly impressive.
-It's an incredibly ornate building replenished in classic gilded Catholic style.
-It was built between 1602 and 1797, but surprisingly, is actually the third Cathedral of Lima, built in this location.
+The Catedral de Lima, overlooking Plaza Mayor de Lima, was particularly impressive.
+It's an incredibly ornate building styled in a classic gilded Catholic manner.
+It was built between 1602 and 1797.
+Surprisingly, it's actually the third Cathedral of Lima built in this location.

 This "modern" edition incorporates a range of hidden architectural quirks designed to improve its earthquake resilience.
 For example, the ceiling is supported by Gothic ribbed vaults made of wood and stucco rather than stone thus reducing the weight that's carried by the surrounding walls.